Nexenta/edge-dev/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/nexenta/nedge.svg)](https://hub.docker.com/r/nexenta/nedge)

 # NexentaEdge DevOps Edition
-NexentaEdge DevOps Edition is a purpose built and packaged software stack for providing a scale-out infrastructure for containerized applications.
-It is designed to make it easy to integrate an enterprise class storage system with existing networking and compute services into a single solution.
+NexentaEdge DevOps Edition is a purpose built and packaged software stack for providing a scale-out storage infrastructure for containerized applications.
+It is designed to make it easy to integrate an enterprise class storage system with existing networking and compute services as a solution.

-NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as native block devices (NBD), iSCSI, NFS shares, or fully compatbile S3/SWIFT object access for containerized applications running on the same servers.
+NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as fully compatbile S3/SWIFT object access for containerized applications running on the same servers.
+Additionally data can be accessed as native block devices (NBD), iSCSI (with HA), NFS shares (with HA).
 All storage services are managed through standard Docker tools, for greater agility and scalability.

 # NexentaEdge Extended S3-compatible API